 Once ApexSQL Log is started, new session is automatically initiated, and the user can always start a fresh one by clicking on the ‘New’ button in the main application ribbon.

-In the first step of the session wizard, chose a SQL Server from the server drop-menu, choose between windows and SQL Server authentication methods and provide appropriate credentials (if applicable).
+In the first step of the session wizard, choose a SQL Server from the server drop-down menu, choose between windows and SQL Server authentication methods and provide appropriate credentials (if applicable).
 Finally, chose a database for auditing and click on the Next button to proceed

 Note: In order for ApexSQL Log to provide full auditing details, it is important to always include full chain of transaction log backups (all transaction log backups from the latest full database backup onwards) in the auditing job, so some users may consider adjusting their backup creation/retention policies to ensure that the full chain is always available to ApexSQL Log.

 Once we proceed through the wizard, the ‘Select output’ step will provide us with various choices for the auditing output.
 For the purpose of continuous auditing, let’s opt for the ‘Export results’ option.

 This brings us to the filter setup on the session wizard.
 First and foremost, the user should select the ‘Continuous auditing’ filter and choose the location where the tracking file will be stored – this file will store the information on where the latest continuous auditing job has ended (LSN value of the last transaction) to ensure that the next one continues from the first next LSN when the next auditing job is initiated.

 In addition, users can use various filters to fine-tune their auditing job.
 Good place to start is to first choose which DML/DDL operations to include in the auditing job, then proceed to choose which database/system tables will be included in the process, and to choose more filters including users filter, transaction filters, SPID as well as some additional filtering options available in this step of the wizard.